adamdb/project-monitor/README.md

 Install Docker http://www.docker.com

 ### Step 2
-Clone the repository, and from the project root issue the following from a command prompt to build the container:
+Clone the repository, and from the project root, issue the following from a command prompt (build the container):
 ```
 docker build -t <docker container name> .
 ```